i3D-net/ONE-GameHosting-SDK/readme.md

 3. [Agent](one/agent/readme.md) is a fake ONE Agent Client used for testing and development.
 It simulates the behavior of a ONE Agent that connects to and handles all communication between the Game Server and the ONE Platform.

 The [tests](tests/readme.md) and [docs](docs/readme.md) folders serve their respective purposes.

+## Unity plug-in

+Unity engine support is implemented as a plug-in which is available [here](https://github.com/i3D-net/ONE-GameHosting-SDK-Unity).